department-of-veterans-affairs/vets-website/_employment/job-seekers/less-than-one-year.md

 ### Who should read this?

-Servicemembers, and their spouses, who are within one year of separating from the military
+Servicemembers, and their spouses, who are within one year of separating from the military.

 ### Why should you read this?